pushchain/push-chain-node/testnet/v1/README.md

 ### 2. 🧪 (Optional) Set Up Genesis Accounts

-Only required if you're setting up the **first node (genesis validator)** in the testnet.
+This step is **only required if you're setting up the first node (genesis validator)** in the testnet.

-This generates `<NUM>` accounts that will hold the initial token supply in genesis.
+It generates `<NUM>` genesis accounts that will collectively hold the initial token supply of the chain (e.g., 10 billion tokens across 5 accounts).

 #### Steps